The KNIGHTS Chamber Orchestra

 Sun, Sep 11, 2022 4:00 PM

 Formed by brothers Eric and Colin Jacobsen, who also founded the groundbreaking Brooklyn Rider String Quartet, The Knights has quickly established itself as an “adventurous young orchestra with a strong reputation for polished performances and imaginative programming” (New York Times), and hailed by critics as “the future of classical music in America!”
 (Los Angeles Times).

-Viet Cuong: World Premiere Commission for Candlelight’s 50th!
+Viet Cuong: Afterglow (World Premiere Commission for Candlelight’s 50th!)
 Beethoven / Jacobsen: “Kreutzer Concerto” (arrangement of Violin Sonata No. 9, Op.
-47) Anna Clyne: Shorthand Janáček / Atkinson: “Kreutzer Sonata” (arrangement of String Quartet No. 1) Janáček / Jacobsen: Moravian/Slovakian Folk Songs Mozart: Jupiter Symphony
+47) Anna Clyne: Shorthand Janáček / Atkinson: “Kreutzer Sonata” (arrangement of String Quartet No. 1) Janáček / Jacobsen: A Shadow Under Every Light

 About The Artists

 The Knights are a collective of adventurous musicians dedicated to transforming the orchestral experience and eliminating barriers between audiences and music.
 Driven by an open-minded spirit of camaraderie and exploration, they inspire listeners with vibrant programs that encompass their roots in the classical tradition and passion for artistic discovery.
 The orchestra has toured and recorded with renowned soloists including Yo-Yo Ma, Dawn Upshaw, Béla Fleck, and Gil Shaham, and has appeared…